Gibson EB-1: History

-Gibson first marketed the EB-1 (initially calling it simply, the Electric Bass) in 1953 in response to the success of the Fender Precision Bass.
+Gibson first marketed the EB-1 (initially calling it simply the Electric Bass) in 1953 in response to the success of the Fender Precision Bass.
 Rather than styling the body after an electric guitar, they shaped the EB-1 to resemble a double bass, even painting false f-holes on the top of the body.
 EB-1 production ended in 1958, when Gibson replaced it with the EB-2 and the later EB-0.
 They renamed the Electric Bass to the EB-1 at that time.

-Gibson reissued the EB-1 in 1968 with several changes—including no false f-holes, standard right-angled tuning machines, and a chrome bridge cover.
+Gibson reissued the EB-1 in 1970 with several changes—including no false f-holes, standard right-angled tuning machines, and a chrome bridge cover.
 They discontinued this reissue in 1972.
 Epiphone (a subsidiary of Gibson) began marketing a Korean-manufactured EB-1 in 1999.
-This version of the EB-1 uses a more cost-effective bolt-on neck construction, as well as replacing the original bridge with a more conventional three-point adjustable bass bridge.
+This version of the EB-1 uses a bolt-on neck construction with a longer 32" scale, as well as replacing the original bridge with a more conventional three-point adjustable bass bridge.

-Despite its relative unpopularity among players, the EB-1 is prized among collectors for its historical value.
-It is not uncommon for original EB-1s to sell for over $4000 US dollars.

-Epiphone currently produces a violin-shaped bass known as the Viola Bass.
+Epiphone produces a violin-shaped bass known as the Viola Bass.
 However, it is not modeled after the EB-1, but the Höfner 500/1.
 Eastwood Guitars produces and sells their own version of the EB-1, virtually identical to the original in design.